trackmatic/slumber/readme.md

 # Modular Rest Client Library for .Net

-Slumber is a modular rest client library which allows you to swap out each component to meet your requirements
+Slumber is a modular rest client library built to provide a flexible framework to create client libraries for any rest api.

+Out of the box you get an http implementation built on top of System.Web.
+Custom implementations can be developed by implmenting the IHttp interface.

 ## Install With NuGet